À l'heure actuelle, nous n'avons pas d'ouvertures d'emploi, de possibilités de bénévolat, ou d'événements prochains.

 S'identifier ou adhérer pour être parmi les premiers à savoir quand de nouvelles ouvertures ou des événements sont ajoutés!

 BURN Design Lab is a nonprofit organization working to save lives and forests in the developing world through the design and dissemination of clean burning cookstoves.
-Burn Design Lab's sister organization, Burn Manufacturing, has established a production facility in Nairobi and is currently launching a factory to build 3 million stoves in east Africa over the next 10 years.
+Burn Design Lab's sister entity, Burn Manufacturing, has established a production facility in Nairobi and is currently launching a factory to build 3 million stoves in east Africa over the next 10 years.

 The Global Challenge

 Nearly 3 billion people rely on biomass fuels such as wood and charcoal for cooking and heating.
 The burning of biomass in inefficient cookstoves and open fires produces life-threatening smoke.
 Tragically, nearly 2 million people ̶ mostly women and children ̶ die every year from respiratory diseases related to indoor cooking smoke.
 This is more than double the number of deaths caused by malaria.

 Harvesting fuelwood also diminishes tropical forests.
 In Kenya, for example, wood gathering has contributed to the destruction of 94% of the original native forest.
 In parts of rural sub-Saharan Africa, many women carry as much as 20 kg of wood for five kilometers each day.
 Families can spend over 35% of their annual income on wood or charcoal.
 The burning of biomass for cooking is also a primary source of black carbon in the atmosphere, which accounts for 20% of global warming.